 Here are a few great options:

-All three have free versions, but if you use those, your video will have the company’s watermark on it.
+Most of the apps mentioned have free versions, but if you use those, your video will have the company’s watermark on it.

 You can lose the watermark and get access to additional features by paying for the basic plan.